NellieAT/Scope2Emissions/README.md

+#Scope2Emissions

-# How Ambitious are Company Scope-2 Emissions Reduction Targets?
+How Ambitious are Company Scope-2 Emissions Reduction Targets?

-Reviewing SBTi data extracted from the SBTi Progress Report 2021 Appendix Data
+A review of SBTi data extracted from the SBTi Progress Report 2021 Appendix Data

 Source: https://sciencebasedtargets.org/reports/sbti-progress-report-2021